ArnoldDP/OStim-Community-Modlist/README.md

 Starfrost in conjunction with Campsight make up the bulk of the survival gameplay.
 When combined with Seasons of Skyrim and a few other small mods included in this list, survival feels like a natural part of the game.

- * Perks

-Perks are (possibly temporarily) handled by Vokriinator Black.
-This adds an extremely large perk tree to the game that allows for hundreds of unique builds.
-This may or may not be changed to Adamant later down the road

-~~i made the mistake of running dyndolod with ordinator active while testing some things, my appologies~~

 ### UX

  * Camera